fa-sharp/virtual-keyboard-display/README.md

 # The Virtual Keyboard

-A virtual piano keyboard that runs in the browser.
+A virtual piano keyboard app, written in Typescript and React.
 Suitable for teaching, learning, practicing, etc...!

+### Features
 - Shows notes on the grand staff as you play them on the keyboard.
 - Responds to keyboard and mouse input
-- Responds to MIDI input in Chrome and Edge browsers, using the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) and [JZZ](https://github.com/jazz-soft/JZZ) library
+- Responds to MIDI input in Chrome and Edge browsers
+- Many settings to customize the display
+    - Show/hide piano, staff, note names
+    - Change the piano range
+    - Make the notes sticky/sustain
-- Settings to show note names, display keyboard shortcuts, make the notes sticky/sustain, change the colors, and re-size the keyboard for small and big screens.
+    - Re-size the keyboard for small and big screens.

+### Technologies used
+- To display the music staff: [abcjs library](https://paulrosen.github.io/abcjs/)
+- To connect to MIDI devices: [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) and [JZZ](https://github.com/jazz-soft/JZZ) library
+- For React magic: uses custom hooks and reducer functions
+- For CSS magic: uses Sass, CSS variables, calc(), etc.
-- Settings are all saved to browser's local storage
+- Settings are saved using browser's Local Storage

+### In development
-- In development: Touch support and audio output
+- Touch support and audio output

 ![Demo image of virtual keyboard](./demo.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Acknowledgements
 - Paul Rosen's amazing [abcjs library](https://paulrosen.github.io/abcjs/) for the music staff display
 - The [JZZ library](https://jazz-soft.net/doc/JZZ/jzz.html) for connecting to MIDI devices
+- The React team and [Create React App](https://github.com/facebook/create-react-app).
-- [This video](https://www.youtube.com/watch?v=kMf1XWVY2cA) from [Suboptimal Engineer](https://github.com/SuboptimalEng) for the initial code and inspiration!
+- [This video](https://www.youtube.com/watch?v=kMf1XWVY2cA) from [Suboptimal Engineer](https://github.com/SuboptimalEng) for the initial code and inspiration

 ## Available Scripts